ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 $$

 In this case $I_{\text{cp}}$ is the total current going up the centrepost in a spherical tokamak.
-This constraint was initially though to prevent instabilites and act as a guideline to limit power dissipation when generating new designs.
+This constraint was initially though to prevent instabilities and act as a guideline to limit power dissipation when generating new designs.
 The scaling value for the constraint, `fipir` can be varied also.

  The origins of the relation should be seen in early spherical tokamak papers not yet referenced here.